Norman Wooland

-Norman Wooland (16 March 1910 – 3 April 1989) was an English character actor who appeared in many major films, including several Shakespearean adaptations.
+Norman Wooland (16 March 1905 – 3 April 1989) was an English character actor who appeared in many major films, including several Shakespearean adaptations.

 Wooland was born in Düsseldorf, Germany, to British parents.
 During the Second World War, he was a junior radio announcer, reporting the news for the BBC.
 His acting break came when he played Horatio in Laurence Olivier's Hamlet (1948), and in which his "fine work" was noted by The New York Times.
 Then came Catesby in Olivier's film of Richard III, and Paris in Romeo and Juliet (1954).
 He also had supporting roles in Quo Vadis (1951), Ivanhoe (1952), Background (1953), The Guns of Navarone (1961), Life for Ruth (1962) and International Velvet (1978).

 Cyril Norman Wooland married Evelyn T.P.M.
 Charpentier in 1932 and they had two daughters.
 He married Kathleen M. Smith in 1947.

+He was godfather to the daughter of legendary radio producer and director Raymond Raikes who he worked with regularly and who was a lifelong friend, having both been radio announcers during the Second World War for the BBC Radio service.

 Wooland kept a herd of cows, each of which was named after a Shakespearean character.
-He died in 1989, at the age of 79.
+He died in 1989, at the age of 84.